Léon Zitrone: Biography

 But Léon Zitrone's celebrity is due to the programs he presented or co-presented.
 He was host of the televised program Intervilles (French counterpart of Britain's It's a Knockout) with Guy Lux.
 He was a Tour de France commentator six times, and is remembered for his prodigious memory for names of riders.
-He presented the Olympics 8 times, the Eurovision Song Contest on 4 occasions and presented 16 Bastille Day military parades.
-Above all, he was the key commenter for big events, such as weddings, burials or investitures of the world's key figures, some thirty of them during the course of his career.
+He presented the Olympics 8 times, commented the Eurovision Song Contest on 4 occasions and presented 16 Bastille Day military parades.
+His notoriety can be attributed to being a key commenter for big events, such as weddings, burials, or investitures of many prominent figures across Europe, some thirty of them during the course of his career.

-In 1978, following French singer Marie Myriam's victory the previous year, the Eurovision song contest took place in Paris.
+In 1978, following French singer Marie Myriam's victory the previous year, the Eurovision Song Contest took place in Paris.
 Léon Zitrone co-presented with Denise Fabre and made the presentation in English.
 He was the oldest host of the Eurovision Song Contest, aged 63.

 In 1984, Zitrone took a leading role in the movie American Dreamer.